jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 I have been on the other side of this complaint, and I like it.
 We can look at it really quickly only because it is not -- this analysis has nothing to do with the usage.
 This complexity analysis is just about the programmer experience.
 So parens are hard.
-Right?
 They are not at hand for most people who have not otherwise used it.

 And what does that mean?
-It means that, like, they do not have an editor that knows how to do, you know, paren matching or move stuff around structurally, or they have one and they have never loaded the mode that makes that happen.
+It means that they do not have an editor that knows how to do paren matching or move stuff around structurally, or they have one and they have never loaded the mode that makes that happen.
 Totally given, right?
 It is not at hand, nor is it familiar.
 I mean, everybody has seen parentheses, but they have not seen them on that side of the method.

 [Audience laughter]